alexandre-barroso/phonoscript_project/README.md

 | `docs/` | The three compiled public manuals |
 | `.github/workflows/release.yml` | Formatting, linting, test, packaging, and artifact workflow |
 | `Cargo.toml` | Shared Rust workspace definition |

-## Public repository contents

-The Git tree is deliberately a source-and-runtime distribution rather than a mirror of the development workspace.
-It contains the Rust workspace, tests, configuration, workflow, licenses and citation metadata; the authored `.phont` programs and `.ottab` projects used for validation; unpacked macOS, Linux, and Windows distributions; the three manuals above; and this landing page.

-The following remain local or rebuildable and are not versioned:

-- Cargo build output and local reference material;
-- every Markdown file except this root `README.md`;
-- LaTeX sources and auxiliary files;
-- PDFs outside `docs/`;
-- generated UI screenshots and tableau or plot export corpora; and
-- compressed `.zip` and `.tar.gz` release archives.

-An ignored file can therefore exist in a development checkout without being part of a GitHub clone.
-The tracked source, fixtures, tests, and packaging scripts are the authoritative public inputs for regenerating excluded build and validation output.

 ## Analysis contract